dechowjack/ClusterComputingWorkshop/P1_Basics.md

 jldechow@Jacks-MBP SWOT % ls
 Archive		LakeObs		TuolumneMeadows	ZipFiles
 ```
-First, we use `rm test_dir/test.txt` to remove the first test file, and we use `ls test_dir` to confirm it’s been deleted.
+Here, we used `rm test_dir/test.txt` to remove the first test file, and we use `ls test_dir` to confirm it’s been deleted.
 Next, we use `rm test_dir` to try to remove the directory.
 As you can see in the command line output, it doesn’t work because `test_dir` is a directory!
 The next line, we do it again with the flag for a recursive operation: `-r`.
 Generally, this flag is required for any operations involving folders.
-Using `rm -r test_dir` we remove `test_dir/` and its contents, and then confirm it’s gone.
+Using `rm -r test_dir` we remove `test_dir/` and its contents, and then confirm it’s gone with `ls`.

 ## 2. Accessing the cluster
 ### 2.1 Terminal